MemerGamer/hare/README.md

 - [x] make it a dynamic webserver (it processes requests from the client)
 - [ ] transpile haskell funtions to javascript
       This task is on hold because of its complexity.
+- [x] GUI fot starting, stopping and adding project to the sites directory (in python currently with pyqt)

 ## Installation